10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 2. It provides us a holistic approach.

-The use of occupation means that we’ve had to go to initial efforts to learn specific information about our patients: interests, hobbies, priorities, time usage at home, medical history and so on.
+The use of occupation means that we’ve had to go to initial efforts to learn specific information about our patients: their interests, hobbies, priorities, time usage at home, medical history and so on.

 The more we present opportunities for our patients to complete meaningful tasks, the more we learn about them from a personal and medical standpoint.
 In the end, we truly do what’s best for our patients when we view them holistically.